ninjajoe9/EC601-LoRa-IoT/sprint1/sprint1.md

 ### Objective 1

-Build a software interface to easily implement micro-controler applications into LoRa communication networks (LoRa/LoRaWAN) specifically for robotics and sensing applications.
+Build a software interface to easily implement microcontroller applications into LoRa communication networks (LoRa/LoRaWAN) specifically for robotics and sensing applications.

 ### Objective 2